monzelb/rails-5-api/README.md

   **Next up:** change the CSRF protection strategy to allow cross-site requests

-19. Rails provides a lot of [security features](http://guides.rubyonrails.org/security.html).
+19. If you see CSRF errors, take this step.
+If not, move to the next step.
+Rails provides a lot of [security features](http://guides.rubyonrails.org/security.html).
 One such security feature is a token that Rails places on every page to protect from Cross-Site Request Forgery (CSRF).
 Unfortunately, this protection throws an exception and doesn't let anyone else use our api.
 Configure Rails to protect the site from forgery with the `null_session` strategy instead of with an exception.

   <details><summary>Click for a suggestion about where to find more information.</summary>
     * search "Rails CSRF null_session"